-I know that many of you are just getting started with your LSAT prep for June, so to kick things off, I will be providing free LR explanations for one of official LSAT preptest compilations that you’ll be working out of.
+I know that many of you are just getting started with your LSAT prep, so to kick things off, I will be providing free LR explanations for one of official LSAT preptest compilations that you’ll be working out of.
 I thought we’d start things off slow, so here are 5 “easier” question explanations from preptest 29, the first preptest in The Next 10 Actual Official LSATs.

 That book is required study material (it’s 10 official, real LSAT preptests.
 What could be better for studying the LSAT than that?), so if you don’t have a copy yet, grab it.
 Logical reasoning is the most natural place to start your studies, so do these problems with me and see how you stack up.
 I will add the rest of the problems from preptest 29, section 1 to this post in the coming days, so check back on it.